lindig/fit/README.md

 # CLI

+This code is primarily intended as a library but it also provides a small binary.
 The `fit` command emits the data to stdout in JSON format.
 I am using this currently for inspecting FIT files.
 The FIT file in `data/` is from a bike computer.

     $ fit data/xpress-4x-2020-10-17.fit | head -25
     [